urakymzhan/workshop-claofun/README.md

 ---

-- Best to start solving from **pre-work-workshop** folder thus is the easiest one
+- Best to start solving from **pre-work-workshops** folder thus is the easiest one
 - Then move on to upper folders (loops, objects, arrays etc)